Home / Resources / Emerald Ash Borer in Wisconsin

 What damage does Emerald Ash Borer cause?

-In the short-term they cause damage to tree bark and leaves of the tree.
+In the short-term, they cause damage to tree bark and leaves of the tree.
 If gone untreated, the tree will die and need to be professionally removed to prevent the spread of EAB in neighboring ash trees.

 When should I be on the lookout for EAB?

 Late June to Mid-August is when adults lay eggs in the ash bark, where the eggs then hatch.
-They will then make their way through the tree between August and October, live in the tree over the winter, and exit the tree as adults leaving the D-Shaped exit holes.
+They will then make their way through the tree between August and October, live in the tree over the winter, and exit the tree as adults leave the D-Shaped exit holes.

 Why is the Emerald Ash Borer a problem?